Vinicius-Teixeirac/RL-COVID-Events/README.md

 The results for each dataset will be stored in the CritddResults folder.

 - Side Notes:
 1. Review the `run_experiments.sh` script and `/Lib` directory to configure the optimal hardware parameters (e.g., n_jobs, parallel execution, etc.) based on your system.
-Always keep in mind the number of CPU cores you have avaible.
+Always keep in mind the number of CPU cores you have available.
-2. You can also adapt the prospect files and dir that will be created easily by passing parameters and by configure the `run_experiments.sh`.
+2. You can also adapt the prospect files and dir that will be created easily by passing parameters and by configuring the `run_experiments.sh`.
 2. Please note, this process may take some time.
 The results were generated using a highly up-to-date and powerful computer.
 3. The work is meant to be general-event-purpose; We are using COVID as background just to exemplify the methodology.